hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 Please, lean into the vulnerability and plant the flowers.
 Love them as deeply as you can, even if you know you'll one day see them trampled, even if you know that what sprouts won't be what you planted.
-Keep that part of you that recognizes the inevitable as carefully separated from the part of you that loves and hopes for the brighter future.
+Keep that part of you that recognises the inevitable as carefully separated from the part of you that loves and hopes for the brighter future.
 Show it to nobody.
 As a leader, this is something nobody talks about, but you lose the ability to hold this grief and share it with another person at your company.
 Even fellow leaders at your company will not be someone you can share this with, because to do so will cause them to not buy into what you're doing.